reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 - Summary of the weeks sessions and next steps
 - The AGM voting results
-- (to be confirmed) Alessandra Luchini
+- Alessandra Luchini: "Developing advanced models of biological membranes to investigate protein-lipid interactions"